FreeFem/FreeFem-doc/docs/reference/Functions.md

  Value returned by the system command

 !!note
 	On Windows, the full path of the command is needed.
-For example, the execute `ls.exe`:
+For example, to execute `ls.exe`:
 	```freefem
 	int Res = exec("C:\\cygwin\\bin\\ls.exe");
 	```